Analytical chemists work within many sectors ranging from agrochemical and environmental to pharmaceuticals and public health

 You'll need a degree, usually a 2:1 or higher, in chemistry or a related subject such as applied/analytical chemistry or biochemistry to become an analytical chemist.

-Other relevant degree subjects include:
+Other relevant degree subjects which could help you get into the career include:

 • forensic science